Balcombe Street siege: Background

 In 1974 and 1975, London was subjected to an intense 14-month campaign of gun and bomb attacks by the Provisional IRA.
 In one incident the Guinness Book of Records co-founder and conservative political activist Ross McWhirter was assassinated; he had offered a £50,000 reward to anyone willing to inform the security forces of IRA activity.

 The four members of what became known as the "Balcombe Street gang", Joe O'Connell, Edward Butler, Harry Duggan and Hugh Doherty, were part of a six-man IRA Active Service Unit (ASU) that also included Brendan Dowd and Liam Quinn.
 Quinn had recently shot dead police constable Stephen Tibble in London after fleeing from police officers.
 The flat he was seen fleeing from was discovered to be a bomb factory used by the unit.

 The Balcombe Street siege started after a chase through London, as the Metropolitan Police pursued Doherty, O'Connell, Butler and Duggan through the streets after they had fired gunshots through the window of Scott's restaurant in Mount Street, Mayfair.
 They had thrown a bomb through the restaurant window a few weeks before on 12 November 1975, killing John Batey and injuring 15 others.
-The Met's Bomb Squad had detected a pattern of behaviour in the ASU, determining that they had a habit of attacking again some of the sites they had previously attacked.
+The Met's Bomb Squad had detected a pattern of behaviour in the ASU, determining that they had a habit of attacking again some of the sites they had previously attacked, and that they did not carry out attacks on the weekend or on days that it rained.
 In a scheme devised by a young detective sergeant, the Met flooded the streets of London with plainclothes officers on the lookout for the ASU, in what was known as Operation Combo.
 The four IRA men were spotted as they slowed to a halt outside Scott's and fired from their stolen car.

 Inspector John Purnell and Sergeant Phil McVeigh, on duty as part of the dragnet operation, picked up the radio call from the team in Mount Street as the stolen Ford Cortina approached their position.
 With no means of transport readily available, the two unarmed officers flagged down a taxi cab and tailed the men for several miles through London, until the IRA men abandoned their vehicle.
-Purnell and McVeigh, unarmed, continued the pursuit on foot despite handgun fire from the gang.
+Purnell and McVeigh, unarmed, continued the pursuit on foot despite handgun fire from the group.
 Other officers joined the chase, with the four IRA men running into a block of council flats in Balcombe Street, adjacent to Marylebone station, triggering the six-day standoff.
-Purnell was subsequently awarded the George Medal for his bravery.
-Several other police officers were also decorated.
+Purnell was awarded the George Medal; several other police officers were also decorated.